Clodagh Finn: Why Holocaust Memorial Day is more important than ever

 For reference, here is the tweet.
 “With Universal Mail-In Voting (not Absentee Voting, which is good), 2020 will be the most INACCURATE & FRAUDULENT Election in history.
 It will be a great embarrassment to the USA.
 Delay the Election until people can properly, securely and safely vote???”
 Excellent material for a media studies class.

-Given the climate, it is very welcome to see that Oliver Sears, the Dublin-based son of a Holocaust survivor, and his wife, Catherine Punch, are today launching a new organisation, Holocaust Awareness Ireland (holocaustawarenessireland.ie), which aims to connect the Holocaust to contemporary culture and the politics of our times.
+Given the climate, it is very welcome to see that Oliver Sears, the Dublin-based son of a Holocaust survivor, and his wife, Catherine Punch, are today launching a new organisation, Holocaust Awareness Ireland, which aims to connect the Holocaust to contemporary culture and the politics of our times.

 The art dealer and gallery owner is too painfully aware where unchecked populism can lead.
 His mother, Monika, was saved when she was thrown from a moving train bound for a concentration camp.
 Her father, aunt and young cousin, however, were murdered by the Gestapo, while her husband’s uncle and grandparents, along with 20 great aunts and uncles and all their families, were murdered in Treblinka.